 2.1 Basis of Preparation

 The Company presents its financial statements in Singapore dollar ("\$"), which is also its functional currency.

-These financial statements have been prepared in accordance with Singapore Charities Accounting Standard ("CAS").
+These financial statements have been prepared on the historical cost basis and in accordance with Charities Accounting Standard ("CAS") in Singapore.